explore jesse’s platform in more detail

 What I’d champion:

-Ensure context is a factor in the zoning bylaw including necessary changes to reduce loss of identity.
+Ensure context is a guiding factor in zoning decisions, including necessary bylaw amendments to reduce the ongoing loss of neighbourhood identity.

 Infrastructure – Think Volkswagen, not Rolls-Royce—smart, durable, efficient.
 Build what works, not just what looks good.
 In four years, we have a project overrun of almost $700M (not including contingency), are building the most expensive infrastructure in history (more than anywhere in Canada).